 Elderly patients (aged 65 years or older) may have increased sensitivity to oxycodone.
 In general, use caution when selecting a dosage for an elderly patient, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function and of concomitant disease or other drug therapy.

 Respiratory depression is the chief risk for elderly patients treated with opioids, and has occurred after large initial doses were administered to patients who were not opioid-tolerant or when opioids were co-administered with other agents that depress respiration.
-Titrate the dosage of oxycodone and aspirin tablets slowly in geriatric patients and monitor closely for signs of central nervous system and respiratory depression.
+Titrate the dosage of oxycodone and aspirin tablets slowly in geriatric patients and frequently reevaluate the patients for signs of central nervous system and respiratory depression.

 Hepatic Impairment